 Here’s an actual case study that played out three weeks after we lost Jimmy.

-I can just tell Tony’s first thought is “oh shit, there’s Casey.
+I can just tell Tony’s first thought is ‘Oh shit, there’s Casey.
 His son died three weeks ago.
 Struck by a car?
 Young guy.
 He must be close to out of his mind.
 How can he possibly get through this?
 I couldn’t do it.’

 This is the first time I’ve been to the gym since Jimmy died.
 My head is still in a fog, but I need to stay in shape.
 It may be the only thing that will keep me sane.
 I’m nervous.
 Who knows about Jimmy?
 Does everyone know Jimmy died?
 Why would they?
 There’s Tony.
 Does he know?
 He’s walking up to me and just said “hi, how’s it going?”
 He seems tight.
 Maybe he knows.
 Should I say something?
 No. That will make Tony uncomfortable.
 I don’t want to drag him into my nightmare.
 Jimmy and his death never comes up.
 We each head off to do our thing.
+We both feel horrible.

 Tony and I can laugh about that encounter now because both of us learned some valuable lessons that day.
 In the age of the internet, ubiquitous mobile devices and our insatiable hunger for gossip, the news of Jimmy’s death travelled fast, wide and virtually everyone who knew me, even casually, knew what happened to Jimmy within 48 hours.

 Tony made the wrong call about me not wanting to talk about it.
 Why wouldn’t I want to talk about Jimmy when that was the only thing I could think of?
 My mind was entirely taken over by his death.
 It was like a bad song stuck on repeat.
 No, it was more than that.
 Much worse.

 I knew Tony knew.
 I could tell by the way he looked at me—the unusual stress in his customarily jocular voice.
 It more than just hurt Tony didn’t say anything.
 Didn’t he know how horrible I was feeling?
 I too felt so much the victim.
 Is death all that Tony can see around me?
 Did I die too in the eyes of my friends?
 I did, a bit.
 Part of me died.
 I know that.

 They were not only grateful, they were often anxious to talk about it.
 They lost someone close, or knew someone else who had.
 Everyone has lost someone close, or soon will.
 Death, loss and grief are all around us, with profound impacts on our lives, and yet it seems most just can’t talk about it.

 Postscript: And to close the loop with our good friends who never mentioned Jimmy during our dinner with them in San Clemente.
 The following Monday I got the call from Emily Sue Buckberry and a few days later the letter from my father that was waylaid for 40 years arrived in my mailbox, as told in the story of The Letter.
 A month after that we had dinner once again with our friends, same restaurant.
 I told them the story of The Letter, the emotional dam broke, we all cried and talked about our best memories of Jimmy the rest of the evening.
 They bemoaned our previous get together.
 “We didn’t know what to do.
 We thought it would be better for you not to talk about Jimmy.
 It hurt us, too, not to mention him.
 Thank you for showing us it’s ok to talk about that boy we love so much.”